auth0-samples/auth0-rubyonrails-sample/03-User-Profile/README.md

 You also need to set the ClientSecret, ClientId, Domain, CallbackURL and Audience for your Auth0 app as environment variables with the following names respectively: `AUTH0_CLIENT_SECRET`, `AUTH0_CLIENT_ID`, `AUTH0_DOMAIN`, `AUTH0_CALLBACK_URL` and `AUTH0_AUIDIENCE`.

-__Note:__ If you are not implementing any API, leave this variable empty, will be set with `https://AUTH0_DOMAIN/userinfo`.
+__Note:__ If you are not implementing any API, leave this variable empty.

 Set the environment variables in `.env` to match those your Auth0 Client.